What is One World Link?

 One World Link (OWL) promotes friendships between two communities across the world: those of Bo District in Sierra Leone and Warwick District in the UK.
 The link that has been running between these two communities since 1981 is inspired by a desire for justice, equality, human understanding and mutual support.
 Over the years it has helped to strengthen both communities and their awareness of global and development issues.

-The link has been maintained over more than 30 years through a number of activities including exchange visits, cultural events, links made between schools and other organisations in the two communities, parties and social gatherings, pen friendships and regular shipments of school supplies and other goods to Bo.
+The link has been maintained over more than forty years through a number of activities including exchange visits, cultural events, links made between schools and other organisations in the two communities, parties and social gatherings, pen friendships and regular shipments of school supplies and other goods to Bo.
 A regular newsletter which reports on upcoming events and development progress has helped to keep a wider network of members and the public informed about life in Bo over the years.
 Alongside the above activities which form the bedrock of OWL relationships, a jointly agreed project to construct a multi-purpose community centre in Bo is a major practical undertaking which has brought the communities even closer together.

 We work in partnership with other organisations in several fields including education, health, waste management and planning.

 Our members are involved in many lively and enjoyable activities.

 - Parties and social gatherings, sometimes meeting visitors from the other side of the link.

 - Links between schools.